Table of Contents

 1. Marketplace advertising

 Remember: Consumers don’t want to scroll through hundreds of listings.
 They want to find a product or promotion quickly.
 If marketplaces are an important part of your multi or omnichannel retailing business model and you really want to boost your visibility through multichannel retailing, marketplace advertising is a must.
 Key channels in this area are Amazon Advertising and eBay Promoted Listings.

 2. Social media advertising

 Today’s consumers use social media to actively seek out product information.
 Seventy-six percent purchase products they discover on social media, either through social commerce transactions or by clicking through to another sales channel.
-Most of this activity occurs on Facebook and Instagram, as well as Pinterest Rich Pins and other social commerce channels.
+Most of this activity occurs on Facebook and Instagram, as well as Pinterest Rich and other social commerce channels.
 Because of this, directing your marketing strategy and messaging towards building brand awareness and customer loyalty on social media channels is imperative.

 3. Comparison shopping engines